 Find hidden eats

-Taking the scenic route can reveal some unexpected locally owned gems that get overlooked.
+Taking back roads can reveal some unexpected locally owned gems that get overlooked.
 Lobster rolls in Maine, Frito pie in Texas, Cuban sandwiches in Florida.
 Finding those uniquely regional roadside secrets can be rewarding and delicious.
-Before you hit the road, make a list with help from review sites like Yelp.com and TripAdvisor.com or look for tips in state and regional publications like Texas Monthly or your state’s travel guide.
-If you're on the road already and have an OnStar plan at the Guidance level, you can push the blue button to find recommendations on pit stops along the way.
+Before you hit the road, make a list with help from review sites or look for tips in state and regional publications like Texas Monthly or your state’s travel guide.
+If you're on the road already and have an OnStar® plan at the Guidance level, you can push the blue button to find recommendations on pit stops along the way.

 Uncover the unique